bfredkrystee/splashify/README.txt

 Below is a direct link to download the zip file.
 Link: https://github.com/andris9/jStorage/zipball/master

+3. If you want to enable options for mobile devices, you will need to add the Mobile Detect library files: http://mobiledetect.net/

+You can put the files into any of the following directories:
+/sites/all/libraries/Mobile_Detect/
+/sites/default/libraries/Mobile_Detect/
+/sites/[YOUR_DOMAIN.COM]/libraries/Mobile_Detect/

-2. Download and enable the latest version of the Splashify module.
+4. Download and enable the latest version of the Splashify module.
 Link: http://drupal.org/project/splashify

-3. Configure the module.
+5. Configure the module.
 If the system can't find the jStorage library, it will display an error.
 Link: /config/system/splashify

-4. Verify there are no splashify errors on the Status report page (admin/reports/status).
+6. Verify there are no splashify errors on the Status report page (admin/reports/status).